ArcGIS Blog

 The app opens in dynamic view mode by default.
 In this mode, the most recent and most cloud free scenes from the Landsat archive are prioritized and dynamically fused into a single mosaicked image layer.
 As you pan and zoom, the map continues to dynamically fetch and render the best available scenes.

-By default, the app opens in one of several interesting places, each using a different renderer that most effectively highlights specific characteristics of the imagery.
+Landsat Explorer opens to one of several interesting places, each using a different renderer that most effectively highlights specific characteristics of the imagery.
 You can select and learn more about these locations by following the steps below.

 Step 1 – Open Landsat Explorer.
-The app opens to the Ganges Delta in dynamic view mode using the Short-wave IR renderer, as indicated by the selected buttons.
+The app opens to an interesting place in dynamic view mode using a renderer, as indicated by the selected (highlighted) cards.
+Below, the app has opened to Kalahari Dunes using the Geology renderer.

-Step 2 – Hover over any card in Interesting Places to learn more about it.
-Click to zoom to the place.
+Step 2 – Hover over any card in Interesting Places to learn more about the place.
+Click the card to zoom to the place.

 Interesting Places